 Well, it should be caring for the Body & Mind!
 From the moment we are born we begin to experience and are taught the importance of taking care of our body and our physical health.
 We get checkups, we get treated when we are sick, fix things when they are broken.
 We learn that taking care of our bodies is critical to living a long and healthy life.

 The truth is that is only half of the human experience.

 This is what Mental Health should be about.
-Caring for our mind, emotions and metal readiness as we would our body.
+Caring for our mind, emotions, and mental readiness as we would our body.
 The mind is a physical organ.
 It uses chemical reactions to function.
-Sometimes stress and preassures in life can upset that balance.
-That can cause depression, mood swings and anger.
-Therapy can help you identify the signals, give yout he tools to head it off and reduce the side effects of poor mental fitness.
+Sometimes stress and pressures in life can upset that balance.
+That can cause depression, mood swings, and anger.
+Therapy can help you identify the signals, give you the tools to head it off, and reduce the side effects of poor mental fitness.